From coast to coast, I've visited all 50 states, and it taught me lessons no guidebook could

 When I was in my late 20s, I was invited on a work trip to stay at a remote bear camp on the Kenai Peninsula in Alaska.
 Neither my Midwestern suburban childhood nor my early adulthood in New York City prepared me for anything like this, but of course, I was game.

 Besides avoiding the bears, one of the activities for this trip was salmon fishing on the Kenai River.
-I sat in a tiny rowboat with three elderly men for hours shivering while wearing every item of clothing I’d packed.
+I sat in a tiny rowboat with three elderly men for hours, shivering while wearing every item of clothing I’d packed.
 It was miserable, but I just kept thinking about how awesome it would be if I caught a salmon—my friends would never believe it!—and I kept my mouth shut.

 None of us caught a single fish, so one of the old-timers suggested we head back to shore.
 When one of them helped me out of the boat, he said, “You never once complained about any of it.”
 I was proud he noticed, but why would I complain?
 When would I ever get a chance to do anything like that again?
 Seizing a unique opportunity is what traveling is all about.

-So if you’re rural, embrace the noise and chaos of a city every once in a while.
+My takeaway nugget: If you’re rural, embrace the noise and chaos of a city every once in a while.
 If you’re an urbanite, breathe in the smell of the forest or watch the waving prairie grasses.
 You just may connect with a part of yourself you didn’t know was in there.

 Leaning in is particularly important with food

 The first time I went to the Gulf Coast of Alabama, Sex in the City was wildly popular.
 I was eating at a down-home beachfront bar and grill, and when the sweet waitress came by to take our drink order, I ordered a cosmopolitan.
-She had no idea what that was (and neither did the bartender), and I have little doubt all these years later that I made them feel small trying to show them how sophisticated I thought I was.
+She had no idea what that was (and neither did the bartender), and I have little doubt all these years later that I made them feel small as I tried to show them how sophisticated I thought I was.
 In hindsight, I should have ordered a Budweiser.

-You’re missing out on the fun—and very likely the hidden gems too—if you don’t follow the lead of the people who live there.
+My takeaway nugget: You’re missing out on the fun—and very likely the hidden gems too—if you don’t follow the lead of the people who live there.
 They know their area better than you ever will.
 One evening spent doing something you normally wouldn’t won’t kill you, and you’ll enjoy it way more than you think you will.
 So basically, don’t be a New Yorker when you’re in Alabama.

 We’re all more alike than we are different

 Social media and cable news may make us think we’re living in a polarized country, but talking to actual people tells me otherwise.
-I’ve never had anyone in any state I’ve been to tear into me like an anonymous Twitter troll.
+I’ve never had anyone in any state tear into me like an anonymous Twitter troll.
 Politics don’t tend to come up if you don’t bring them up.
 Everyday folks from coast to coast are much kinder and more open-minded than we give them credit for.

 Source: